-Raman spectroscopy is being successfully applied to the analysis of a wide range of materials and systems.
+Raman spectroscopy is being successfully applied to the analysis of human, animal, and plant cells and tissue.

 - Protein/peptide structural analysis